carlosarguelles/cucumber-spring-boot-e2e-testing/readme.md

 ## Creating a Feature Specification

 In this specification we use a Scenario Outline along with Examples.
-This allows parameterize a scenario and define different inputs for testing the same behavior.
+This allows to parameterize a scenario and define different inputs for testing the same behavior.

 We will create a Feature Specification File in Gherkin Language in the directory `src/test/resources/com/example/restservice` called `greeting.feature`